After receiving great news about the #untitled10 commission I have been on a quest to find out more about this intriguing lady.

 At the age of 14 she was paraded in London where she caught the attention of the 9th Earl of Strathmore.

-He was very handsome but 18 years her senior.
+He was very handsome but quite a bit older than her.
 He married her on her 18th birthday in 1767.
 Taking her name as stipulated in her father’s will, changing to John Bowes from John Lyon.
 She had 5 children to him in the first 6 years of marriage.
 And, they lived an exorbitant lifestyle.

 This was the time when she could enjoy her own intellectual pursuits.
 She enjoyed botany and was helping to fund plant finding expeditions.
 She was an avid gardener with an interest in the science of plants.
 Her father’s home, Gibside, having some world renowned landscaped gardens.